SIGN UP FOR FUTURE AUCTIONS

 Pop Art

-Emerging from the post-war popular culture of the 1950s, Pop Art celebrated mass-produced imagery from advertising, comic books, and popular figures of the time like Elvis Presley, Marilyn Monroe and James Dean.
-Famous Pop Art artists include Andy Warhol, Roy Lichtenstein, Jasper Johns, David Hockney, James Rosenwuist and Claes Oldenburg.
-Some well known and popular Pop Art works are “Drowning Girl” (1963) by Roy Lichetenstein, “Flag” (1954-1955) by Jasper Johns and Andy Warhol’s “Campbell’s Soup I” (1968).
+Emerging from the post-war popular culture of the 1950s, Pop Art celebrated mass-produced imagery from advertising, comic books, and popular figures of the time like Elvis Presley, Marilyn Monroe, and James Dean.
+Famous Pop Art artists include Andy Warhol, Roy Lichtenstein, Jasper Johns, David Hockney, James Rosenquist and Claes Oldenburg.
+Some well-known and popular Pop Art works are “Drowning Girl” (1963) by Roy Lichtenstein, “Flag” (1954-1955) by Jasper Johns, and Andy Warhol’s “Campbell’s Soup I” (1968).

 Ferjo